amschel99/papers/Guard02.md

 ### 3.3 Guardian Economics: Why Participate?

-Guardians are permissionless entities who stake collateral ($GUARD or $GUARD LP tokens) to secure the network and provide the recovery service.
+Guardians are permissionless entities who stake collateral ($GUARD or $GUARD LP tokens) via the protocol's smart contracts to secure the recovery network.
+They do not need to run specialized node software, instead interacting via a compatible wallet and the Guard Protocol interface/dApp.
+Their primary responsibilities are to remain responsive to recovery requests and participate honestly in the signing/approval process.
 They earn revenue through multiple streams:

-1.  **$GUARD Recovery Fees:** Direct payment for participating in successful recoveries (70% fee share).
+1.  **$GUARD Recovery Fees:** Direct payment for participating in successful recoveries (70% fee share), distributed proportionally to stake involved in the recovery quorum.
-2.  **Berachain BGT Rewards:** By staking $GUARD/BERA LP tokens (or similar) into Berachain's PoL vaults, Guardians earn BGT emissions, convertible to BERA, aligning them directly with securing the underlying Berachain network.
+2.  **Berachain BGT Rewards:** By staking $GUARD/BERA LP tokens (or similar) into Berachain's PoL vaults, Guardians earn BGT emissions, convertible to BERA.
+This directly aligns them with securing the underlying Berachain network and provides a foundational yield.
 3.  **DEX Trading Fees:** Earned from providing liquidity for $GUARD pairs.

 **Guardian ROI depends on:** Stake size, $GUARD price, recovery volume, BGT emission rates, and DEX volume.
-The multi-faceted reward structure aims to provide attractive returns even during initial low-usage phases, supplemented heavily by PoL incentives.
-Reliability and uptime are crucial, enforced via smart contracts and slashing conditions.
+The multi-faceted reward structure, particularly the integration with PoL, aims to provide attractive returns.
+Responsiveness and honest participation in recovery signing are crucial, enforced via smart contracts and slashing conditions tied to their staked collateral.

 ### 3.4 Validator Economics: Why Include Recoveries?